Defence Forces (Ireland): Army

-As of mid-2016, the Army had approximately 7,300 active personnel, with 1,663 personnel in the Army Reserve.
+As of December 2023, the Army had approximately 6,136 active personnel, with 1,351 personnel in the Army Reserve.
 Up to late 2012 the army had three brigades: 1 Southern, 2 Eastern and 4 Western; in 2012, 4 Western Brigade stood down at its HQ Custume Barracks, Athlone.
 The state is now divided into two Brigade areas for administrative and operational reasons, with the former 4 Western Brigade split between the other two brigades.
 In addition to the brigade structure, there is also the Defence Forces Training Centre, a logistics base in the Curragh.

 The two-brigade structure envisages distinct operational areas of responsibility for each of the brigades.
 The 1st Brigade has primary responsibility for operational tasks in the southern region, while the 2nd Brigade leads on operational tasks in the eastern and western regions.
 Practical operational considerations dictate the requirement to outline operational areas of responsibility.
 The brigade structure is based on strengthened combat and combat-support elements, together with streamlined combat-service-support elements.

 The Army has nine specialist corps, each designated as either combat, combat support or combat service support.
 These are the Infantry Corps, Artillery Corps, Cavalry Corps, Engineer Corps, Ordnance Corps, Medical Corps, Transport Corps, Military Police Corps, and the Communications and Information Services Corps.
 In the case of corps which support the infantry, a Corps Director and staff are provided to coordinate the purchase of specialised equipment, the execution of specialised training, and other necessary activities.

 Irish infantry are equipped with assault rifles, machine guns, grenade launchers, hand grenades, and anti-tank weapons.
 Most weapons used by their defence forces follow NATO standards and are purchased from abroad, with Ireland having a very limited arms industry.
 The Army has light armoured vehicles, with the primary vehicle being the MOWAG Piranha, armed with machine guns.
-The Army also use the FV101 Scorpion armoured reconnaissance vehicle, equipped with a 76mm low-velocity gun and a 7.62mm machine gun.
-Its artillery capabilities consist of 120mm mortars and 105mm light guns.
+Its artillery capabilities consist of 120mm mortars and towed 105mm light guns.

 The Army Ranger Wing (ARW) are the special forces of Ireland.
 They are based at the Curragh.

 Air Corps

 The Air Corps is the air component of the Defence Forces.
 Its HQ is at Casement (Baldonnel) Aerodrome.
-The Air Corps is the smallest of the branches of the Defence Forces, with approximately 939 personnel, and its primary roles are defined as:
+The Air Corps is the smallest of the branches of the Defence Forces, with approximately 689 personnel, and its primary roles are defined as: